USC Faces Lawsuits, Calls For Resignation Over Alleged Sexual Abuse By Gynecologist

 In the Times' investigation and in the court documents, women detailed how Tyndall touched female students in inappropriate, medically unnecessary ways, while making sexually charged comments about patients' appearances and the way their genitals felt.
 He also asked intrusive questions about patients' sex lives that were not medically related, the former patients said.

-Many of the women, who were as young as 18, had never had another gynecological exam, which might have allowed them to evaluate whether his behavior was normal, according to the lawsuits.
+Many of the women, who were as young as 18, had never had another gynecological exam, a factor that might have allowed them to evaluate whether his behavior was normal, according to the lawsuits.
 Others were aware the exams were not normal and avoided Tyndall or complained to health center staff.

 The Times reported that some employees at USC were concerned Tyndall was specifically targeting international students from China, who might be even less aware of American medical norms.
 The school says there is "no evidence that any one group of students was affected more than others."

-Note: Editor's note: This story describes graphic allegations of sexual abuse.